utkarsh-1912/TradeLab/replit.md

 **Framework**: React with TypeScript, built using Vite for development and bundling.

-**UI Component System**: Radix UI primitives wrapped with shadcn/ui components following a Material Design-influenced design system with Bloomberg Terminal density patterns.
-The design emphasizes information density for financial data while maintaining scanability through consistent spacing (Tailwind 2/4/6/8 units) and a clear typography hierarchy using Inter for UI elements and JetBrains Mono for monospace data.
+**UI Component System**: Radix UI primitives wrapped with shadcn/ui components following a modern fintech design system (Robinhood/Coinbase aesthetic).
+The design features vibrant colors (blue/purple primary, green for buy, red for sell), clean card-based layouts with generous whitespace, and clear typography hierarchy using Inter for UI elements and JetBrains Mono for financial data.
+Optimized for dark mode with excellent contrast.

 **State Management**: React hooks for local component state, TanStack Query (React Query) for server state management with WebSocket integration for real-time updates.
 The application maintains separate state slices for orders, executions, allocations, and FIX messages.